sischei/Deep_Learning_Geneva_2025/README.md

 * This mini-course is designed for Ph.D. students in economics and related disciplines.
 It introduces recent advancements in applied mathematics, machine learning, computational science, and the computational economics literature.
-The course focuses on solving and estimating dynamic stochastic economic models, performing parametric uncertainty quantification, and modeling sequence data using recurrent neural networks, LSTMs, and transformers.
+The course focuses on solving and estimating dynamic stochastic economic models, performing parametric uncertainty quantification, solving continuous-time models (PDEs), and modeling sequence data using recurrent neural networks, LSTMs.
-* The lectures will concentrate on machine learning methodologies, including Deep Neural Networks, Gaussian Processes, advanced architectures like RNNs, LSTMs, Transformers, and Generative AI models.
+* The lectures will concentrate on machine learning methodologies, including Deep Neural Networks, Gaussian Processes, advanced architectures like RNNs, PNNs, and LSTMs.
 These methods will be explored through applications in macroeconomics, finance, and climate-change economics.
 * The format of the lectures will be interactive and workshop-like, combining theoretical discussions with hands-on coding exercises.
 The coding will be conducted in Python and